ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

    +----------------------------+---------------------------------------------------------------------------------+

 ..
-   COMMENT: Update HPC-Stack, CCPP Tech Docs, UFS WM Guide, UFS_UTILS links.
+   COMMENT: Update CCPP Tech Docs, UFS_UTILS links.

 The UFS community is encouraged to contribute to the development effort of all related utilities, model code, and infrastructure.
 Users can post issues in the related GitHub repositories to report bugs or to announce upcoming contributions to the code base.
 For code to be accepted in the authoritative repositories, users must follow the code management rules of each UFS component repository, which are outlined in the respective User's Guides listed in :numref:`Table %s <list_of_documentation>`.